The Ultimate Guide to Oyster Mushrooms and a Pink Mushroom Chowder Recipe

 Oyster Mushrooms don’t need much cleaning and prep once you bring them home from the store or farmers market.

-1. Brush off debris with your fingers and a damp towel
+1. Brush off debris with your fingers and a damp paper towel

 2. You can quickly rinse the mushrooms under cool running water and pat dry but, do not submerge in water.
 Mushrooms can become waterlogged and lose some of their flavor if water is not used sparingly.